Transformers represent belief state geometry in their residual stream: Introduction

 In this work, we present a rigorous and concrete theoretical framework that connects the structure of training data to the geometry of activations in trained transformer neural networks.
 Our framework is grounded in the theory of optimal prediction.
 It suggests that transformers pretrained on next-token prediction will develop internal structures characterized by the meta-dynamics of belief updating over hidden states of the data-generating process.
 In other words, pretrained models should learn \emph{more} than the hidden structure of the data generating process---they must also learn how to update their beliefs about the hidden state of the world as they synchronize to it in context.

 To test this framework, we conduct well-controlled experiments where we train transformers on data generated from processes with hidden ground truth structure, and then use our theory to make predictions about the geometry of internal activations.
 Even in cases where the framework predicts highly nontrivial fractal structure, our empirical results confirm these predictions (Figure~\ref{fig:results-overview}).
-This provides a comprehensive explanation of how transformers encode and utilize information beyond the local next-token predictions they are explicitly trained on.
+This provides a comprehensive explanation of how transformers encode information beyond the local next-token predictions they are explicitly trained on.

-In Section \ref{sec:TheoryAndMethods}, we review the relevant theory from Computational Mechanics which motivates our prediction of the geometry of activations in the residual stream.
-Core to our work is the Mixed State Presentation; it describes the metadynamic of beliefs in the probability simplex over generator states.
+In Section \ref{sec:TheoryAndMethods}, we review the relevant theory from computational mechanics which motivates our prediction of the geometry of activations in the residual stream.
+Core to our work is the \textit{mixed-state presentation}, which describes the metadynamic of beliefs in the probability simplex over states of the data generating process.
 This formalism leads to a geometric structure that forms a natural hypothesis for the internal states of neural networks trained on prediction tasks.

 In Section \ref{sec:Results}, we verify that this geometry is linearly represented in the residual stream of transformers.
 We implement two main experiments that control for different aspects of the hidden structure of the data generating process and make concrete predictions about the internal states of networks trained on these datasets.
-In some cases the geometry of belief state updating is found in the final residual stream while in others it is spread out across multiple layers.
+In some cases the geometry of belief state updating is found in the final residual stream, while in others it is spread out across multiple layers.
 We detail how our framework explains this phenomenon.
 After demonstrating the initial success of this framework, Section \ref{sec:Discussion} discusses the theory and implications in more depth.